 Being a freelance English teacher comes with a lot of freedom.
-As a freelancer you are in control of your own schedule, how much or how little to want to work, where you want to work, who you want to work with, the materials you use, the type of English you want to teach.
+As a freelancer, you are in control of your own schedule, how much or how little to want to work, where you want to work, whom you want to work with, the materials you use, and the type of English you want to teach.
 You can really mold your job into something that uniquely works for you.

 The flipside is it’s a lot of work to craft that and you are responsible for building it every step of the way; there’s no template or supervisor there to guide you.
-Like any type of self-employment it also generally has less stability and can be pretty lean at the beginning as you build your client base.
+Like any type of self-employment, it also generally has less stability and can be pretty lean in the beginning as you build your client base.

 This article is designed to get you thinking about how to be a freelance teacher and if freelancing is right for you.